Reading Time: < 10 Mins

 Physical signs of a cocaine overdose include difficulty breathing, severe chest pain, repeated convulsions, seizures, extreme agitation, and nausea or vomiting.
 An overdose may happen when combining cocaine with other substances of abuse.

 The mental signs of a cocaine overdose include extreme agitation or anxiety, panic attacks, paranoia, delirium, and hallucinations.
-Overdosing with cocaine has long-term health effects, such as stroke, heart attack, or respiratory failure.
+Finally, cocaine overdose can have severe and potentially life-threatening effects on the body, including cardiovascular effects, such as elevated heart rate, high blood pressure, and an increased risk of heart attack or stroke.